top of page

 White Deprivation to Colorful Hope

-In this project, audience members are invited into an all white space and allowed to stickerbomb the walls, floor, and objects inside.
-This installation explores child-life defiance, the calm coming from repetition, and how a space can evolve through participation.
+In this project, audience members are invited into an all white space and allowed to cover the walls, floor, and objects inside with an assortment of stickers.
+This installation explores child-like defiance, the calm stemming from repetition, and how a space can evolve through participation.

 Project Proposal